ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 -`PrecomputedBlankNode`: the blank node string is constructed from the precomputed prefix, the current absolute row index of the current row, and the precomputed suffix.

-The output is a `vector<EvaluatedTriple>`.
+The output is a `vector<EvaluatedTriple>` with at most `numRows x number of template triples` entries, fewer if any triples were dropped due to unbound variables.

 ---
 ### Phase 4 — Formatting (FormattedTripleAdapter / StringTripleAdapter in ConstructTripleGenerator)
+This corresponds to the *Formatting / FormattedTripleAdapter / StringTripleAdapter* box at the bottom of the diagram, whose two output arrows lead to the HTTP response stream and the QLever JSON serializer respectively.

 **Motivation**.
-Phases 1-3 produce `EvaluatedTriple` objects, which contain the resolved term data without any output-format-specific serialization applied.
-Phase 4 now serializes the `EvaluatedTriple` objects according to the specified serialization format.
+Phases 1-3 produce `EvaluatedTriple` objects, containing the resolved term data, independent of any output format.
-This corresponds to the *Formatting / FormattedTripleAdapter / StringTripleAdapter* box at the bottom of the diagram, whose two output arrows lead to the HTTP response stream and the QLever JSON serializer respectively.
+Phase 4 separates format-specific serialization into a dedicated step, so that the upstream phases are not concerned with output format details.

 Two adapter classes inside `ConstructTripleGenerator.cpp` wrap a `TableWithRangeEvaluator` and pull `EvaluatedTriple` objects from it one at a time: